malcolms-anatomy/Malcolms-Anatomy/README.md

   - Database Insertion: Inserts the processed data into a SQLite database, preparing it for easy access and use by the AskMedi chatbot.

 ## 👨‍💻 Experience
-- **Founder, CEO, and Tech Lead** at **Malcolm's Anatomy** | 2020-Present
+- **Founder, CEO, and Tech Lead** at **Malcolm's Anatomy** | 2019-Present
-  - Led the development of health education platforms and community engagement tools.
+  - Spearheaded the development of innovative health education platforms and community engagement tools aimed at enhancing mobility and accessibility for individuals with limb loss and related needs.
-  - Managed a team of developers and collaborated with health institutions to tailor solutions to their needs.
+  - Managed a dedicated team of developers and collaborated closely with healthcare institutions to design and implement tailored solutions that meet their unique challenges.
-  - Oversaw the technical strategy and implementation of scalable systems.
+  - Oversaw the technical strategy, ensuring the successful implementation of scalable systems that improve user experience and operational efficiency.
+  - Fostered partnerships with medical professionals and organizations to drive awareness and education around prosthetic solutions and health resources.
+  - Analyzed user feedback and performance metrics to continuously refine and enhance product offerings.

 - **Walmart USA Advanced Software Engineering Virtual Experience Program** on Forage - August 2024
   - Completed the Advanced Software Engineering Job Simulation where I solved difficult technical projects for a variety of teams at Walmart.